tekkamanendless/rosco-dashcam-processor/README_FORMAT_NVR.md

    1. (8 bytes) Timestamp (included in that second length) (in 1/1000000 seconds)
    1. (see above) Audio channel
    1. [old versions only] (see above) Audio channel (this always seemed to be an exact copy of the actual audio channel)

+### Image
+Image streams are just raw JPEGs, which begin with `0xffd8` (the JPEG "start of image" marker).
+There is no concept of stream ID for these, and there is no metadata.

 ## Metadata
 Metadata is used to store arbitrary data.